 Students may not enroll in nursing courses beyond the foundation level courses without being admitted to the School.
 Application for admission is possible while students are still completing the prerequisite courses, but unconditional admission cannot be granted until all admission criteria have been successfully completed.

-Registering for the ATI TEAS: (through PSI testing centers) use the following link for instructions on how to register for the ATI TEAS
+Use the following link for instructions on how to register for the ATI TEAS:

 However, we encourage students to become certified and work as a CNA I if they have the opportunity to do so through their high school or local community college for several reasons, including the following: